 These comprise a Capital Conservation Buffer (CCoB); a Systemic Risk Buffer (SRB); and a macro-prudential Countercyclical Buffer (CCyB).
+Under CRD V the SRB is redesignated as the Other Systemically Important Institution (O-SII) Buffer.

 Credit quality steps (CQS)

 A credit quality assessment scale as set out in CRD IV.